 The Group has non-cancellable leases over five premises in Santiago Chile with terms ranging from 6 to 37 months.
 Rent is payable monthly in advance.

 b.
-Exploration Tenement Licence Commitments
+Exploration Tenement Licence

+Commitments

-Non-cancellable licence fees for exploration tenements contracted for but not capitalised in the financial statements not later than 12 months
+Non-cancellable licence fees for exploration

+tenements contracted for but not capitalised in the

+financial statements

+Payable (minimum lease payments)

+- not later than 12 months 661,821 -